 Stock Options and SARs.
 Stock options provide for the purchase of shares of our Common Stock in the future at an exercise price set on the grant date.
 ISOs, by contrast to NSOs, may provide tax deferral beyond exercise and favorable capital gains tax treatment to their holders if certain holding period and other requirements of the Code are satisfied.
 SARs entitle their holder, upon exercise, to receive from us an amount equal to the appreciation of the shares subject to the award between the grant date and the exercise date, payable in shares, cash or a combination of shares and cash.
 The exercise price of all stock options and SARs granted pursuant to the 2020 Incentive Plan will not be less than 100% of the fair market value of our Common Stock on the date of grant, with the exception of Substitute Awards.
-The exercise price of a stock options and SARs may be exercised as determined by the Administrator, but in no event may have a term extending beyond the tenth anniversary of the date of grant.
-ISOs granted to any person who owns, as of the date of grant, stock possessing more than 10% of the fair market value of our Common Stock or any of our parents or subsidiaries, however, shall have an exercise price that is not less than 110% of the fair market value of our Common Stock on the date of grant and may not have a term extending beyond the fifth anniversary of the date of grant.
+The exercise price of a stock option may be paid by the participant in any form permitted by the Administrator, as described below under "Payment for Awards."
+Stock options and SARs may be exercised as determined by the Administrator, but in no event may have a term extending beyond the tenth anniversary of the date of grant.
+ISOs granted to any person who owns, as of the date of grant, stock possessing more than 10% of the total combined voting power of all classes of our Stock on the date of grant and may not have a term extending beyond the fifth anniversary of the date of grant.
 To the extent that the aggregate fair market value of ISOs that are first exercisable by an eligible individual during any calendar year exceeds \$100,000, the options will be treated as NSOs to the extent required by Section 422 of the Code.
-The period during which a participant may have a right to vest in and exercise an option or SAR will be set by the Administrator.
-The Administrator may accelerate the vesting of an option, provided that no option may vest following its expiration, termination, or forfeiture.
+The period during which a participant may have a remination, or forfeiture.